Gastric suction is a procedure to empty the contents of your stomach.

 Preparation for the Test

-In an emergency, such as when a patient has swallowed poison or is vomiting blood, no preparation is needed for gastric suction.
+In an emergency, such as when a person has swallowed poison or is vomiting blood, no preparation is needed for gastric suction.

-If gastric suction is being done for testing, your doctor may ask you not to eat overnight or to stop taking certain medications.
+If gastric suction is being done for testing, your doctor may ask you not to eat overnight or to stop taking certain medicines.

 You may feel a gagging sensation as the tube is passed.